Cs-Sahil/Recimeal_app/ARCHITECTURE.md

-Create an ARCHITECTURE.md file that describes the architecture of your application.
-Identify the packages and major source code files in your repository.
-Sketch out the overall architecture of your system broadly.
-If you want, you can use a tool like asciiflow or Mermaid for text purity in your ARCHITECTURE.md file, or you may create an architecture diagram as an image (.png, .jpg, .svg).
-Note that GitLab can render Mermaid diagrams!

 ###COMP3350 - Group 13 - Iteration 1 Architecture

 #Recimeal Architecture

 The application was based upon the sample project provided [here](https://code.cs.umanitoba.ca/comp3350-winter2023/sample) (which is the sample project present in the Iteration 1 description).

 ###Packages

 The packages containing the code for Recimeal are broken into the following sections:
 - Application
 - Business (comp3350.recimeal.business)